gpucloudpricing/michal.io/content/notes/ml/Diffusion Models.md

 - [ ] textual inversion
 	- [ ] optimize a new token embedding for new concept (an image is worth one word)
+- [ ] ControlNet
+	- [ ] Copies the model and grafts it onto existing frozen one and tunes it to condition on things like depth or edge maps
 - [ ] DreamBooth
 	- [ ] find unused tokens to map the concept onto, update (fine tune) the model
 	- [ ] auxiliary loss to penalize drift for other concepts